JosephusPaye/win-audio-outputs/README.md

 ### Mute or unmute an output

-The following program mutes or unmutes the default communications output.
+The following program mutes or unmutes the default communications output:

 ```js
 import { listOutputs, mute, unmute } from '@josephuspaye/win-audio-outputs';